COVID-19 Hotline: 817-248-6299

 Catholic Charities of Fort Worth offers

-Transporation Services (TCTS) and the Northeast Transporation Services
+Services (TCTS) and the Northeast Transporation Services (NETS) from

-Trinity Metro is also offering free rides to customers traveling to get their COVID-19 shot, with bus routes serving the Tarrant County Resource Connection in south Fort Worth, the Hurst Convention Center in Hurst, and the Bob Bolen Public Safety Complex in Fort Worth.
+Trinity Metro is also offering free rides to customers traveling to get their COVID-19 shot, with bus routes serving the Tarrant County Resource Connection in south Fort Worth, the Hurst Convention Center in Hurst, the Bob Bolen in Fort Worth, the Missionary Baptist Church in Fort Worth, and the Texas Health Resources Fort Worth.

 Via/Handitran goes to Globe Life Field in Arlington.